Is A Pool a Good Investment? 3 Factors That Drive ROI For Pools

 Pools also offer a great way for homeowners to socialize with friends and neighbors.
 Being able to host a backyard pool party is a great draw for some homebuyers.
 Many people want their backyard to feel like a retreat when they get home from work.
-Owning a backyard pool allows people to feel as if they're in a resort-like setting, especially if the owner takes time to design their pool to enhance the effect.
+Owning a backyard pool allows people to feel as if they're in a resort-like setting, especially if the owner takes time during the pool-building process to enhance the effect.

 The Weather is Nice Year-Round